Written by Alex de Sousa

 Additionally to those quantitative metrics, I also took into consideration whether the articles were published in a newsletter or not:

-I created a spreadsheet in Google Sheets and with this script I periodically gathered the data.
-This approach was inspired by/stolen from this article.
 I wasn't that rigorous with Twitter metrics, but I still kept them in mind when writing a tweet sharing my next article:

 My articles were well received by the community.
 I got useful feedback that has improved both my projects and blog posts.
 I even got great pull requests to some of my projects and that makes me happy.
 People not only find my articles, but also my projects, useful!